Balooga/centos-vagrant-dev/README.md

 ### Atom Editor

-The Atom editor is set up for editing in Markdown and PlantUML.
-To edit in Restructured Text (RsT) however, the following packages will need to be configured.
+Vagrant will configure the Atom editor for editing in Markdown and PlantUML.

 1. The following Atom packages are installed by this Vagrant script;